 Plaza de España is located near the Maria Luisa Park on Glorieta San Diego, Avenida

-We visited during end of July and it was pretty hot, our kids were a little exhausted from the heat – visiting during Spring break or earlier in Summer might be better with kids.
+We visited Alcazar Seville and Plaza de Espana at end of July and it was pretty hot, our kids were a little exhausted from the heat – visiting during Spring break or earlier in Summer might be better with kids.

 Abanicos – the intricate Andalucían fans, are not just for flamenco dancers, it is a necessity when in Andalucía, the region is so hot this beautiful fan comes in handy.
-We got a couple to stave off the summer heat.
-The best espadrille shoes can also be found in the Seville.
+We got a couple to stave off the summer heat and as souvenirs for friends.
+The best espadrille shoes can also be found in Seville.

 Have you been to Andalucia?
 Tell us about your experiences and recommendations.